 Books listed below receive the discount from my publisher’s paperback versions.

 The Cottingham Series

-The books can also be purchased as Ebooks (as well as paperbacks) at Amazon.com through the links below but without the discount.
+All of the books can also be purchased as Ebooks (as well as paperbacks) on Amazon.com through the links below but without the discount.

 Tapestry of Love Series on Amazon.com